nemerosa/ontrack-jenkins-cli-pipeline/README.md

 * [`ontrackCliAutoVersioning`](vars/ontrackCliAutoVersioning.md) - setting up the auto versioning for the branch
 * [`ontrackCliAutoVersioningCheck`](vars/ontrackCliAutoVersioningCheck.md) - checking the auto versioning alignment and creating a corresponding validation

+### Setup of notifications

+* [`ontrackCliSetupProjectNotifications`](vars/ontrackCliSetupProjectNotifications.md) - setup of notifications at project level
+* [`ontrackCliSetupBranchNotifications`](vars/ontrackCliSetupBranchNotifications.md) - setup of notifications at branch level
+* [`ontrackCliSetupPromotionLevelNotifications`](vars/ontrackCliSetupPromotionLevelNotifications.md) - setup of notifications at promotion level
+* [`ontrackCliSetupValidationStampNotifications`](vars/ontrackCliSetupValidationStampNotifications.md) - setup of notifications at validation stamp level

 ### Generic steps

 * [`ontrackCliGraphQL`](vars/ontrackCliGraphQL.md) - performs a GraphQL call to Ontrack and returns the JSON response